Tilakmp2003/Yosi.ai/docs/USE_CASES.md

-# Use Cases for yosi.js
+# Use Cases for yosi.ai

-This guide covers common use cases for yosi.js in different development scenarios.
+This guide covers common use cases for yosi.ai in different development scenarios.

 ## Table of Contents